plinss/acmebot/README.md

 The choice between local and remote DNS updates can be made on a zone by zone basis.

+### Configurable Output File Names

+Server administrators often develop their own file naming conventions or need to match naming conventions of other tools.
+The names and output directories of all certificate, key, and related files are fully configurable.
+The defaults are intended for standard Debian installations.

 ## Installation

 Requires Python 3.4+ and the acme and py3dns packages.